 Yes of course you could cook this on your stove top but to get really tender boeuf bourguignon in no time I suggest you use this magic multi cooker!

-- Close lid and steam valve and set to high pressure cook for 45 minutes followed by a natural release.
+Close lid and steam valve and set to high pressure for 45 minutes.
+Then allow for a 10 minute natural release.

-- Lift lid and serve.
-If you want sauce to be a bit thicker, remove contents, set pot to saute with just liquid left and allow to bubble allowing some water to evaporate.
+If you want sauce to thicken further, remove meat, set pot to saute again and allow to bubble and reduce so sauce thickens.

 How do you thicken beef bourguignon sauce?